NikhilLimaye/cmpe202/lab4/README.md

 Lab4 : CRC Cards

-Class Client
+Class <i>Client</i>
-Responsibilities :
+Responsibilities:
 	Sign up for a table
 	Accept or deny when table is ready
 	Maintain client details - name, phone, party size

-Collaborators :
+Collaborators:
 	WaitListMananger
-	AssignTable

-Class WaitlistManager
+Class <i>WaitlistManager</i>
 Responsibilities:
 	Maintain single instance of WaitlistManager
 	Add a Client to the back of the waiting list
-	Remove particular client from the waiting list Provide size of next available table
+	Remove particular client from the waiting list
+	Provide size of next available table

 Collaborators:
 	AssignCurrent